 Drug Programs Prove More Effective Than Jail

 Many times, when an individual is arrested for felony drug possession they go straight to jail.
-Here the disease of the addicted person in simply put on hold, waiting to get out so they can use again.
+Here the disease of the addicted person is simply put on hold, waiting to get out so they can use again.
 This is most likely followed by more jail time.
 The good news is that officials in TOTTENVILLE, Staten Island plan to change that.
 Law enforcement announced a new program called H.O.P.E it stands for Heroin Overdose Prevention and Education.
-Under this new, cutting edge program people arrested for drug charges could be sent directly to a substance abuse treatment center.
+Under this new, cutting edge program people arrested for drug charges could be sent directly to drug treatment programs.

 Prison Doesn’t Have to Be One of The Effects of Drug Abuse

 Under the H.O.P.E program, anybody arrested for criminal drug possession is eligible for a substance abuse treatment program should they choose to accept it.
 Once enrolled in the program and all 5-weeks of chemical dependency therapy are completed, this fully involved city-sanctioned directive would ensure that all charges were dropped.
 Law enforcement officials from Staten Island, who all enthusiastically support the project feel that if they can reach the individuals addicted to heroin during the early stages of use that has a greater likely hood of keeping that person out of jail and off drugs for good.
 Officials feel that there are many effects of drug abuse that they can’t stop, but jail time is one they can have an impact on.